Amoreg/DeVops---Repos/PROJECT01/Linux.md

 # 6. mv commands

-### Definition:Use the mv command to move files and directories from one directory to another or to rename a file or directory.
-If you move a file or directory to a new directory without specifying a new name,
-it retains its original name.
+### Definition: Use the mv command to move files and directories from one directory to another or to rename a file or directory.
+If you move a file or directory to a new directory without specifying a new name, it retains its original name.
 Attention: The mv command can overwrite many existing files unless you specify the -i flag.